 Replace brushes when they wear within 1/4" of the pigtail.
 A complete set of replacement brushes should be kept on hand.
 Lincoln brushes have a curved face to fit the commutator.
-Have an experienced maintenance man seat these brushes by lightly stoning the commutator as the armature rotates at full speed until contact is made across the full face of the brushes.
+Have an experienced maintenance person seat these brushes by lightly stoning the commutator as the armature rotates at full speed until contact is made across the full face of the brushes.
 After stoning, blow out the dust with low pressure air.

 To seat the slip ring brushes, position the brushes in place.
 Then slide one end of a piece of fine sandpaper between slip rings and brushes with the coarse side against the brushes.
-Pull the sandpaper around the circumference of the rings, in direction of rotation only - until brushes seat properly.
+With slight additional finger pressure on top of the brushes, pull the sandpaper around the circumference of the rings, in direction of rotation only - until brushes seat properly.
 In addition, stone slip ring with a fine stone.
 Brushes must be seated 100%.